otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/09-graphql/09-graphql.md

 - Acknowledge that you are using **ChatGPT**.
 In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

 ## Task Tahi

+## Task Rua

+## Task Toru

+# Formative Assessment Submission

+Create a new pull request and assign **grayson-orr** to review your practical submission.
+Please do not merge your own pull request.